JennEYoon/learn-mldl/README.md

 Folder structure will be either by topic or by class name.

  * CS231n - folder for learning Stanford class Convolutional Neural Networks for Visual Recognition.
- * dlai - folder for Coursera.com DeepLearning.AI Specialization classes.
+ * dlai - folder for Coursera.com DeepLearning.AI Specialization classes
+   - Moved to "deep-learning" repo.
  * fastai - deep learning classes by fast.ai.

 I am also a member of a Meetup group in Sterling, Virginia that is studying data science classes together.
 Our group is focusing on Coursera Deep Learning AI Specialization, starting in September 2019 and continuing into 2020.